Lesson 4 of 757% Complete

 Beginner15 min2025

 You've learned Currency Pairs and Pips.
-But here's where beginners destroy accounts:
+But here's where beginners create excessive drawdowns:

 They don't understand HOW MUCH they're actually trading.

-The Professional Difference: Retail traders see "high leverage" as opportunity to "make big money fast."
-Professionals see it as flexibility—the ABILITY to use high leverage doesn't mean OBLIGATION to use it.
-They know: Leverage Available (what broker offers) vs. Real Leverage (what you ACTUALLY use).
-Professional target: Real Leverage 3:1 to 10:1 MAX, even with 500:1 available.
-Proper lot sizing + conscious leverage management = survival.
+The Professional Difference: Retail traders see "high leverage" as a shortcut.
+Professionals see it as flexibility—the ability to use high leverage doesn’t mean the obligation to use it.
+They distinguish Leverage Available (what a broker offers) from Real Leverage (what they actually use).
+Proper lot sizing + conscious leverage management supports long‑term sustainability.

 Lesson Chapters